Glucosamine

 The following are reported doses and may NOT be supported by evidence (reported by various sources, i.e., WebMD, RxList, Epocrates, ConsumerLabs, German Commission E, NIH publications, and others).
 Read dosages and instructions carefully when available on the label.

-NOTE: The following are designated as either GLUCOSAMINE SULFATE (possibly better ofthe two) or GLUCOSAMINE HYDROCHLORIDE
+NOTE: The following are designated as either GLUCOSAMINE SULFATE (possibly better of the two) or GLUCOSAMINE HYDROCHLORIDE

 Depression: (glucosamine hydrochloride) 1 gm by mouth for 1 week, then increase to 2 gm daily.